ai-forever/MERA/docs/dataset_cards/en/chegeka.md

 ## Task Description

-CheGeKa is a Jeopardy!-like Russian QA dataset collected from the official Russian quiz database ChGK and belongs to the open-domain question-answering group of tasks.
+CheGeKa is a Jeopardy!-like the Russian QA dataset collected from the official Russian quiz database ChGK and belongs to the open-domain question-answering group of tasks.
 The dataset was created based on the [corresponding dataset](https://tape-benchmark.com/datasets.html#chegeka) from the TAPE benchmark [1].

 **Keywords:** Reasoning, World Knowledge, Logic, Question-Answering, Open-Domain QA